zainabkhtn786/Bike-Sales-Dashboard-EXCEL-project-/README.md

-Bike Sales Dashboard Project
+# Bike Sales Dashboard Project

 This project involves creating an interactive and insightful dashboard using Excel to analyze bike sales data.
 The dashboard visualizes various customer demographics and purchasing behaviors.

-Project Overview
+## Project Overview

-The Bike Sales Dashboard uses Pivot Tables, Pivot Charts, and Slicers to present data in a user-friendly and interactive manner.
-The data includes customer information such as income, education, commute distance, and bike purchasing behavior.
+#### a)The Bike Sales Dashboard uses Pivot Tables, Pivot Charts, and Slicers to present data in a user-friendly and interactive manner.
+#### b)The data includes customer information such as income, education, commute distance, and bike purchasing behavior.

-Files Included
+## Files Included

 Bike sales dashboard Excel Project.xlsx: The main Excel file containing raw data, pivot tables, and the dashboard.

-Tools & Technologies Used
+## Tools & Technologies Used

 Microsoft Excel